apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

    avoided because it limits the developer's ability to subselect fields of the opaque `JSON` value in GraphQL operations.

-3. `JSONSelection` syntax may be subsetted arbitrarily, either by generating a reduced `JSONSelection` that serves the needs of a particular GraphQL operation, or by skipping unneeded selections during `ApplyTo` execution.
+3. `JSONSelection` syntax may be _subsetted_ arbitrarily, either by generating a reduced `JSONSelection` that serves the needs of a particular GraphQL operation, or by skipping unneeded selections during `ApplyTo` execution.
    When this subsetting happens, it would be highly undesirable for the behavior of the remaining selections to change unexpectedly.

-   For example, it is simpler to insist that `{...}` selections are always mapped over input arrays, rather than sometimes mapping (when named fields are present, say) and sometimes applying directly to the array itself (when only array-safe `$->method` selections are present, hypothetically).
-Even if array safety was easy to decide, it would be a mistake to base the mapping decision on the presence or absence of certain kinds of selections, because then the mapping behavior could change unexpectedly whenever certain kinds of selections happen to be omitted, which is an ever-present possibility thanks to subsetting.
+Equivalently, but in the other direction, `JSONSelection` syntax should always be _composable_, in the sense that two `NamedSelection` items should continue to work as before when used together in the same `SubSelection`.

 4. Backwards compatibility should be maintained as we release new versions of the `JSONSelection` syntax along with new versions of the (forthcoming)